ais1209/RepData_PeerAssessment1/PA1_template.md

 ## 5       20 0.0754717
 ## 6       25 2.0943396
 ```
 Construct a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis).
-As expected, the average number of steps is lower for intervals lower than 500 (5am), and beyond 2000 (8pm), when the person was either asleep or relaxing at home.
+As expected, the average number of steps is lower for intervals lower than 500 (5am), and beyond 2000 (8pm), when the person was either asleep or gravitating around the sofa at home.

 ```r
 plot(avgSteps$interval,avgSteps$avgSteps, type = "l", xlab = "Interval Number", ylab = "Average number of steps",main = "Number of steps, averaged across all days")